ucd-dare/EI-Drive/README.md

 ## **Looking for a full-stack autonomous driving platform that seamlessly simulates cooperative perception and edge communication?
 Choose EI-Drive!**

-Integrating cooperative perception with edge communication, EI-Drive allows the exploration how communication latency and error affect not only cooperative perception but also the overall performance of autonomous vehicles.
+Integrating cooperative perception with edge communication, EI-Drive allows the exploration how communication latency and errors affect not only cooperative perception but also the overall performance of autonomous vehicles.

 A streamlined implementation with a full-stack pipeline and built-in scenarios.
 Highly customizable components allow you to tailor your experiments.